Monte Carlo with kernel-based Gibbs measures: Guarantees for probabilistic herding: Experiments

 Figure~\ref{f:three_energies_var:energy_gauss} and \ref{f:three_energies_var:energy_riesz} show the results for $K_1$ and $K_2$, respectively.
-For each value of $n$, we plot an independent approximation of $I_K(\mu-\pi)$ for $\mu \in \{\mu_n^{\mathrm{MCMC}}, \mu_n\}$ the empirical measure of either the baseline MH chain or an approximate draw of our Gibbs measure.
-The new level of approximation results from writing $ I_{K}(\mu - \pi) = I_{K}(\mu) - 2 I_{K}(\mu, \pi) + I_{K}(\pi), $ in which the first term can be computed exactly when $\mu$ has finite support, but the other terms require independent MH samples targeting $\pi$, here of length $10,000$.
-These experiments where obtained using GPU running time on Google Colab, with 12 GB of RAM.
+For each value of $n$, we plot an independent approximation of $I_K(\mu-\pi)$, again approximated using long MH chains targeting $\pi$ in~\eqref{e:mmd_decomposition}, for $\mu \in \{\mu_n^{\mathrm{MCMC}}, \mu_n\}$ the empirical measure of either the baseline MH chain or an approximate draw of our Gibbs measure.
+These experiments were obtained using GPU running time on Google Colab, with 12 GB of RAM.

 We observe that $I_{K}(\cdot - \pi)$ decays at the same rate under the approximation of $\PP$ as for MCMC samples.
 This was expected, since our concentration bound \eqref{c:sub_Gaussian_decay} recovers the $n^{-1}$ rate for the energy, the improvement rather being on the sub-Gaussian decay.
 We see nonetheless that the approximated energy (and hence, the worst-case integration error) is consistently smaller by about a factor $3$ under $\PP$, which is also expected since $\PP$ favors small values of $I_K$ by definition.
+We give a similar experiment in dimension $d = 10$ for a non-uniform target $\pi$ in Section~\ref{a:energy_10d}.